-- 3.4.1 Disclosure of personal information will be on a strictly "need to know" basis in accordance with the uses detailed in 3.1 and, where necessary, in consultation with the Information Asset Owner - 3.4.2 Information disclosed will be the minimum dataset, sufficient to carry out the task. - 3.4.3 All requests made to the PHA by an individual, other than from a member of PHA staff, seeking access to their own personal information should be forwarded to the Senior Operations Manager (Delivery) at Tower Hill who will process the request in accordance with relevant statutory obligations. - 3.4.4 Where information has been sought for research purposes by external organisations/individuals, a Data Access application should be issued and returned before an informed decision is taken on appropriateness of disclosure (Appendix 3). - 3.4.5 For some guidance in relation to the risks associated with information requests, refer to the Department's revised "Code of Practice on Protecting the Confidentiality of Service User Information" (January 2012). - In line with guidance laid down in the PHA's ICT 3.4.6 Security Policy and various protocols operating within the PHA, disclosure of any information must be via media appropriate to the sensitivity of the information concerned.
+- 3.4.1 Disclosure of personal information will be on a strictly "need to know" basis in accordance with the uses detailed in 3.1 and, where necessary, in consultation with the Information Asset Owner. - 3.4.2 Information disclosed will be the minimum dataset, sufficient to carry out the task. - 3.4.3 All requests made to the PHA by an individual, other than from a member of PHA staff, seeking access to their own personal information should be forwarded to the FOI Team (foi.pha@hscni.net) who will process the request in accordance with relevant statutory obligations. - 3.4.4 Where information has been sought for research purposes by external organisations/individuals, a Data Access application should be issued and returned before an informed decision is taken on appropriateness of disclosure Requestors should follow the research protocol (UK Policy Framework for Health and Social Care Research) (Appendix 3). - 3.4.5 For some guidance in relation to the risks associated with information requests, refer to the Department's revised "Code of Practice on Protecting the Confidentiality of Service User Information" (April 2019). - 3.4.6 In line with guidance laid down in the PHA's ICT Security Policy and various protocols operating within the PHA, disclosure of any information must be via media appropriate to the sensitivity of the information concerned.
 Security measures such as passwords and encryption must be employed when transferring or storing personal (or corporately sensitive data) and that transfer or storage must be authorised by the department's nominated Information Asset Owner.

-You should refer to the Information Governance Leaflets titled 'Information' Transfers: Your Options' and 'Information Security Leaflet' for advice.
+You should also refer to the Information Governance Leaflets entitled 'Information Transfers: Your Options', 'Information Security Leaflet' and HSCNI Information Security Standards on Connect for advice.

-Further advice can be sought from the Senior Operations Manager (Delivery) or the Business Services Organisations Information Security Department (BSO ITS).
+Further advice can be sought from the Senior Operations Manager (Delivery)/IG Team or the Business Services Organisations Information Security Department (BSO ITS) in terms of Cyber Security.